-As a photographer and explorer my work begins with a question: how can we all live together in peace?
-This has led me on documentary expeditions to regions of the world defined by their cultural diversity: southern Spain, Bosnia-Herzegovina, the state of Kerala in India, and the New York City borough of Queens.
+As a visual artist and explorer my work begins with a question: how can we all live together in peace?
+This quastion has led me on documentary explorations to regions of the world defined by their cultural diversity: southern Spain, Bosnia-Herzegovina, the state of Kerala in India, and the New York City borough of Queens.

-I continue to be fascinated by humanity.
-I am simultaneously inspired and saddened by our capacity to create and destroy, socially and ecologically, the groups we live among, and the places we share.
+My interest in humanity grows as I experience new cultures and learn the evolving social patterns of youth and adults, at home and abroad.
+I am simultaneously inspired and saddened by our human capacity to create and destroy, socially and ecologically, the groups we live among, and the places we share.

-For the past three years I have been working with youth and young adults, producing documentary media projects through the Vermont Folklife Center’s Education Outreach program.
+Since 2010 I have been working with youth and young adults on participatory photo, film and art projects.
+This professional chapter began while I was in grad school at The New School in NYC, then continued with Vermont Folklife Center, and grew exponentially as I co-founded World Story Exchange in 2014.
 I work with a wide variety of organizations, including K-12 public schools, homeless shelters, teen & parent-child centers, senior centers, public libraries, and organizations for adults with differing abilities.
-In all, I have helped produce over 200 short documentary media works in video, photography and audio.
+In all, I have helped students produce over 2000 short documentary stories in 11 countries (see map).

 There are two basic philosophical foundations for my work.
 First, I am interested in using youth-made media to create bridges of communication, and thus foster new understandings and appreciations between participants.
 These bridges can connect people from different generations, different cultures, different socio-economic groups, and others.